Northumbria Sailing RYA

 A Volvo Penta 2003 marine diesel engine will be used for demonstrations and you will get several chances to try your hand at changing filters etc. Alternatively this can be done on your own engine on a One2One basis. (cost £350 to include reasonable travelling expenses)

 The Course is for beginners and will show the simple maintenance tasks you can do yourself to help maintain your engine in working order.
 The RNLI has complained that most of call outs are from engine failure where simple tasks have not been performed.
 Your rescuing lifeboat may make firm suggestions if this is found to be the case.
 RYA Examiners have requested greater knowledge from candidates.
 Cost £130 plus £11 for the RYA Pack.
 Maximum 6 persons.
-Next Session; June 20th RYA Diesel Engine
+Next session; March 27th.
+RYA Diesel Engine

 RYA FIRST AID.
 All day for the RYA certificate, valid three years.
-Find out the latest recommendations on what to do at sea from an experienced sailor with over 50 years in nursing to include A & E. Cost £95 plus £8.50 Pack.
-First Aid Certificates
+Find out the latest recommendations on what to do at sea from an experienced seafarer for, at sea, you may need to administer yourself.
+You will be actively involved in this Course, which is practically orientated.
+Cost £110 plus £8.50 for the Pack.
+Next session; March 25th First Aid Certificates

 Victims (All) at Sea